-Some exhibitions find their ground in the intensity of the minimal.
-A House of Small Altars, by Chinese–Panamanian artist MaiYap, unfolds within that logic, where care operates as a sustained practice, embodied in gestures that move across time and memory.
+The exhibition at hand finds its foundation in the intensity of the minimal.
+A House of Small Altars, by MaiYap, unfolds within that logic, where care—one might say tenderness—is understood as an ongoing practice, embodied in gestures that move across time and memory.

 The diasporic condition runs through the exhibition with quiet clarity.
 The house asserts itself as a space where culture takes form through daily practice.
 Language, belief, and memory circulate through actions that sustain collective continuity.
 Domestic labor acquires a precise symbolic weight and becomes a vehicle of cultural transmission.